eflautt/ga-data-science/final-projects/01-lightning-talk/readme.md

 * **Data** What data exists to help solve this problem?
 Where is it coming from?
 What does the data look like?
 What is the observation?
 * **Hypotheses** Given the problem and data you're aware of, what do you believe is the solution?
 What does success look like?

-_Ideally_ you should plan a couple of these: your first project idea may be your best, or not, and it's important to run though this process a few times to generate clarity around what the project could look like with different interests.
+Plan three of these: your first project idea may be your best, or not, and it's important to run though this process a few times to generate clarity around what the project could look like with different interests.

+Keep in mind, this is not a real deck.
+Think about it like an elevator pitch; be prepared, do some light research, but don't go down any rabbit holes.

 ## Ideas for Class Activities